isomerpages/moe-sped-itptoolkit/index.md

       subtitle: MOE Presents...
       id: infobar
       description: A comprehensive guide to support PCP implementation in SPED schools.
-Explore this website to learn more about PCP processes and resources in Transition Planning
+Explore this website to learn more about PCP processes & resources in Transition Planning.
   - infopic:
       title: Family Envisioning Meeting (FEM)
       id: infopic